hyouteki/Kryoss/documentation.md

 # Must know

 *Some basic variables like zero, one, true, false are already there.
-So, no need to waste time on making them*<br>
+So, no need to waste time on making one yourself*<br>

 *Not understanding what's happening in your code, make sure to run it with coverage to visualize*<br>